4.2 Administration and governance

 - the Haus der Familie in Kelmis

-The basis is the decree of 5 May 2014 on the recognition and promotion of community meeting places in the DG (Erlass der Regierung zur Ausführung des Dekrets vom 5.
+The basis is the decree of 5 May 2014 on the recognition and promotion of community meeting places in the German-speaking Community (Erlass der Regierung zur Ausführung des Dekrets vom 5.
 Mai.
 2014 zur Anerkennung und Förderung von sozialen Treffpunkten).

 In their work the recognised community meeting places pursue as a priority the objective of enabling the participation of all in economic, political, social and cultural life, promoting the exchange of knowledge and experience and active citizenship.